-The proposals we have made to the government’s Growth Deal provide the infrastructure required to support short and medium term growth; aligned with our longer-term growth vision to transform the South East.
+The proposals we made to the Government’s Growth Deal provide the infrastructure required to support short- and medium-term growth, aligned with our longer-term growth vision to transform the South East.
 Find out more about the Government’s Growth Deal.

 Growth Deals 1, 2 and 3